khansakhai/os242/links.md

 [Vim Basics in 8 Minutes](https://youtu.be/ggSyF1SVFr4?si=J7pvkP_k8ND8NQM6) --- This short tutorial introduces the key commands needed to navigate and edit text in Vim.
 In this video, you'll learn how to make and undo changes to a file, delete lines, searching text, save, and exit, making it an ideal starting point for new Vim users.

 [Bash in 100 Seconds](https://youtu.be/I4EWvMFj37g?si=mzgGoWnA0bgiVK2r) --- A quick video that introduces bash shell, showing how it functions and what it can do.
-It's a informative overview for anyone new to using the terminal in a Linux environment.
+It's an informative overview for anyone new to using the terminal in a Linux environment.